 Coughing is a common symptom that can be caused by a variety of conditions.
 It is the body's natural way of removing mucus, foreign particles, or irritants from the airways.

-Acute coughs, which last less than three weeks, are typically caused by viral infections such as the common cold, the flu, Covid or other viral infections.
+Acute coughs, which last less than three weeks, are typically caused by viral infections such as the common cold, the flu, Covid or other viruses.
 These types of coughs are usually accompanied by other symptoms such as a runny nose, sore throat, and fatigue.

 Chronic coughs, which last longer than eight weeks, may be caused by underlying conditions such as asthma, chronic obstructive pulmonary disease (COPD), or gastroesophageal reflux disease (GERD).
 If you have a chronic cough, it is important to see a doctor for a proper diagnosis and treatment.